aharonium/opensiddur.org/posts/HTML/compilations/liturgical/siddurim/shabbat-siddur/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-Prayer of the Bar/Bat Mitzvah
+Prayer of the Bar/Bat mitsvah

 My God and God of my ancestors:
 In the presence of this holy congregation, I choose to be part of the community of Israel.
 I accept its heritage, share its fate and am bound by its commandments.